 Creating the best cyber security plan for your organisation takes time, effort, thought, and the right business culture; encouraging staff to understand the risks and how they can mitigate them.

-It also means having the right technology and managed service provider on your side.
+It also means having the right technology, IT security and managed service provider on your side.